esovm/codegolf-submissions/README.md

  - 3 x86 binaries
  - 4 Seed programs
  - D Brainfuck programs
- - D Malbolge programs
+ - E Malbolge programs

-In total, that's 27 submissions.
+In total, that's 28 submissions.

 ## How to use this repository